-Along with setting out the timeline for the introduction of the single currency, the Treaty also established rules on how the euro would work in practice.
-This included how to determine if countries were ready to join the euro.
+The Treaty also established rules on how the euro would work in practice.
+This included specifying what a country needs to do to join the euro area.

 5. It was a giant leap forward for European integration

 Since the signing of the Maastricht Treaty, European countries have grown closer together while some policy areas such as economic and fiscal policies remain at national level.
-European leaders have agreed on additional steps to promote further integration between European states:
+European leaders have agreed on additional steps to promote further integration between European states such as:

-the Stability and Growth Pact was agreed in 1997 to ensure that countries followed sound budgetary policies
+The Stability and Growth Pact: it was agreed in 1997 to ensure that countries followed sound budgetary policies.

-the European Stability Mechanism was established to provide financial assistance to euro area countries experiencing or threatened by severe financing problems
+The European Stability Mechanism: it was established to provide financial assistance to euro area countries experiencing or threatened by severe financing problems.

-the Single Supervisory Mechanism and the Single Resolution Board were created after the financial crisis to make the European banking system safer, as well as to increase financial integration and stability
+The banking union: the Single Supervisory Mechanism and the Single Resolution Board were created after the financial crisis to make the European banking system safer, as well as to increase financial integration and stability.

-Today, more than 510 million citizens from 28 Member States enjoy the benefits of European cooperation.
-And 25 years after the roadmap towards the euro was agreed, the euro has become the world’s second most traded currency and is part of the daily life of 340 million citizens in 19 countries.
+Today, more than 440 million citizens from 27 Member States enjoy the benefits of European cooperation.
+In the years since the roadmap towards the euro was agreed, the euro has become the world’s second most traded currency and is part of the daily life of 340 million citizens in 19 countries.